 On August 18, 2016 the Corporation obtained the approval of debentureholders for the conversion of the CAD\$23,725,000 aggregate principal amount of debentures and accrued interest.
 The debentures were delisted from the TSXV on August 25, 2016 and the debenture conversion was completed on August 26, 2016 with an aggregate of 33,143,825 common shares issued to debentureholders at a price of CAD\$0.30 (USD\$0.23) per common share.
-For the third quarter and year-to-date 2016, the Corporation recorded a gain of \$13.7 million in connection with the settlement of the debenture conversion.
+For the year ended December 31, 2016, the Corporation recorded a gain of \$13.7 million in connection with the settlement of the debenture conversion.

-For the three and nine months ended September 30, 2016, the Corporation recorded total net realized gains from Acquisition and Restructuring Transactions of \$113.6 million.
+For the year ended December 31, 2016, the Corporation recorded total net realized gains from Acquisition and Restructuring Transactions of \$113.6 million.